Projection method for quasiperiodic elliptic equations and application to quasiperiodic homogenization: PM for quasiperiodic elliptic PDEs: formulation and analysis

 \subsubsection{Bounds for truncation and aliasing errors}

-Before proving the main conclusion, we present some essential results. \Cref{lemma:truncation} provides the truncation error estimate of quasipeirodic functions and a rigorous convergence result for the PM, as previously established in \cite[Theorem 5.1]{jiang2024numerical} and \cite[Theorem 5.3]{jiang2024numerical}, respectively.
+Before proving the main conclusion, we present some essential results. \Cref{lemma:truncation} provides the truncation error estimate of quasipeirodic functions and a rigorous convergence result for the PM, as also presented in \cite[Theorem 5.1]{jiang2024numerical} and \cite[Theorem 5.3]{jiang2024numerical}, respectively.